-First, Paul wrote by inspiration of the Spirit even unto every word.
-In 1 Corinthians 14:37, Paul stated, “If any man thinks himself to be a prophet, or spiritual, let him take knowledge of the things which I write unto you, that they are the commandment of the Lord.”
-In Galatians 1:11–12, he also wrote, “For I make known to you, brethren, as touching the Gospel which was preached by me, that it is not after man.
+Paul wrote by inspiration of the Spirit even unto every word.
+In 1 Corinthians 14:37, Paul declared, “If any man thinks himself to be a prophet, or spiritual, let him take knowledge of the things which I write unto you, that they are the commandment of the Lord.”
+In Galatians 1:11–12, he also confirmed, “For I make known to you, brethren, as touching the Gospel which was preached by me, that it is not after man.
 For neither did I receive it from man, nor was I taught it, but through revelation of Jesus Christ.”
 Then in 1 Corinthians 2, Paul declared that what he taught was from God even to every word and that this was from the Spirit.
-Evidently, Paul “spoke as they were moved by the Holy Spirit” (2 Peter 1:21).
-It is clear that Paul’s instructions were the Lord’s instructions, and that these were written and spoken by the leading of the Holy Spirit.
+Evidently, Paul like other apostles who “spoke as they were moved by the Holy Spirit” (2 Pet 1:21).
+Paul’s instructions were the Lord’s instructions, and Paul wrote what the Spirit revealed to him.

-Second, let’s see what 1 Corinthians 7 says.
-The very first verse that is thought to show Paul teaching his opinion separate from inspiration is verse 6.
-Verse 6 states, “But this I say by way of concession, not of commandment.”
+First Corinthians 7:6 appears as Paul’s opinion separate from inspiration.
+Paul wrote, “But this I say by way of concession, not of commandment.”
 Concession means permission.
-Paul did not solely say, “I say by way of concession”, but “But this I say by way of concession”.
-The word “But” is the Greek conjunction de, which can be translated “but” or “and”.
-All conjunctions like this one conjoin statements, and this verse is conjoined to its pretext in verse 5.
-The antecedent of the pronoun “this” is the discourse of verse 5.
-Verse 5 is the statement that is “by way of concession” to those who are married that they have “permission” to stop sexual relations for a season to pray.
+Verse six is conjoined with its pretext in verse 5.
+The antecedent of the pronoun “this” in verse 6 is the discourse of verse 5.
+Verse 5 is the statement that is “by way of concession” to those who are married that they have permission to stop sexual relations for a season to pray.
 Therefore, verse 6 in no way presents Paul speaking his own thoughts and not the Lord’s.
 Here Paul is speaking the Lord’s instruction by inspiration.
-Even in verses 7 & 8, Paul speaks that he would that all men were like himself, but these verses are as much an inspired suggestion as the permission given in verses 5 & 6.
+Even in verses 7 and 8, Paul speaks that he would that all men were like himself, but these verses are as much an inspired suggestion as the permission given in verses 5 and 6.

-In verse 10, Paul stated, “But unto the married I give charge, not I, but the Lord” and then in verse 12, “But to the rest say I, not the Lord“.
+In verse 10, Paul revealed, “But unto the married I give charge, not I, but the Lord.”
+Furthermore, Paul wrote, “But to the rest say I, not the Lord.”
 There are two different interpretations of these verses.
-Either Paul was separating and contrasting what he said by his own opinion from what the Lord says as a command, or Paul was presenting His commands by the Spirit in contrast from what the Lord said by command in His ministry on earth.
+Either Paul was separating and contrasting what he thought by his own opinion from what the Lord commands, or Paul was presenting his commands by the Spirit in contrast from what the Lord revealed by command in His ministry on earth.
 Which one is the true interpretation?
 This can be briefly resolved with a few verses.

-Look again at verse 10, “But unto the married I give charge, not I, but the Lord“.
+Verse 10 affirms, “But unto the married I give charge, not I, but the Lord.”
 This is the answer to this whole controversy.
-Paul gives a charge to not separate or divorce one’s spouse clarifying that in giving the charge it came from the Lord first in His earthly ministry.
-Yet, the charge also came from Paul in being guided by the Spirit.
-See, Paul’s statement in verse 10 does not exclude Paul saying “I give charge”, and likewise, Paul’s charge does not exclude Christ’s Spirit from being the source and authority in verse 12.
-In other words, Paul said in verse 10, “I give charge, not onlyI, but the Lord”, and then in verse 12, “to the rest say I, not only the Lord”.
+Paul gives a charge to not separate or divorce one’s spouse, and Paul is emphatic that this charge came from the Lord first in His earthly ministry (cf. Matt 28:18–20; Mark 10:11–12; Luke 16:18).
+However, the charge also came from Paul of whom the Spirit guided.
+Paul’s statement in verse 10 does not exclude Paul’s declaration that “I give charge,” and likewise, Paul’s charge does not exclude Christ’s Spirit as the source and authority in verse 12.
+In other words, Paul declared in verse 10, “I give charge, not only I, but the Lord,” and then in verse 12, “to the rest say I, not only the Lord.”
 Paul was right.
-Jesus did specifically give commands about marriage in His earthly ministry originating with Jesus, and with additional guidance from Christ’s Spirit, Paul is clearly charged those Christians, who may be married to unbelievers.
+Jesus did specifically give commands about marriage in His earthly ministry, and with additional guidance from Christ’s Spirit, Paul is charged these Christians who may have married unbelievers.

-Remember Paul stated that what he writes are the commandment of the Lord (1 Cor.
-14:37).
-Paul stated a similar statement in 1 Corinthians 4:17, “For this cause have I sent unto you Timothy, who is my beloved and faithful child in the Lord, who shall put you in remembrance of my ways which are in Christ, even as I teach everywhere in every church.”
-See, Paul’s ways, “my ways” are as Paul says, “my ways which are in Christ”, and these are not his opinions.
-In Greek, Paul’s can be translated “the ways from me”.
-See, in writing this letter by the Spirit, Paul also stated, “For I received from the Lord what I also delivered to you,” (1 Cor.
-11:23–24).
-Paul clearly presenting what Christ had said before in His earthly ministry.
-Paul presented by inspiration what he says by Christ through the Spirit along with what Christ said when on earth.
+Remember Paul stated that what he writes are the commandment of the Lord (1 Cor 14:37).
+Likewise, Paul expressed in 1 Corinthians 4:17, “For this cause have I sent unto you Timothy, who is my beloved and faithful child in the Lord, who shall put you in remembrance of my ways which are in Christ, even as I teach everywhere in every church.”
+Paul described, “my ways which are in Christ,” and these are not his opinions.
+The Greek student can translate Paul’s claim as “the ways from me.”
+See, in writing this letter by the Spirit, Paul also reported, “For I received from the Lord what I also delivered to you,” (1 Cor 11:23–24).
+Paul presented what Christ instructed before in His earthly ministry and by the inspiration of the Spirit of Christ.
 There is no such passage that has Paul teaching his opinions.

-“And for this cause we also thank God without ceasing, that, when you received from us the word of the message, the word of God, you accepted it not as the word of men, but, as it is in truth, the word of God, which also works in you that believe.”
+And for this cause we also thank God without ceasing, that, when you received from us the word of the message, the word of God, you accepted it not as the word of men, but, as it is in truth, the word of God, which also works in you that believe.